 The GLaDOS/Chell ship (which was already popular after the first game) is still going strong here.

 The cores are often shipped with each other.
 Space Core/Curiosity Core ("Spaciosity") or its rival Fact Core/Curiosity Core ("Factiosity") have become quite popular, as has Fact Core/Adventure Core ("Factventure").

 GLaDOS is also often shipped with The Sniper of TF2 fame.
 The gag for it being that their voice actors are married in real life.

-Ensemble Darkhorse: The Space Personality Core seems to be turning into this.
-Imageboards and Youtube comments seem to be inundated with screams of SPAAAAAAAAAAAAAAAAACE.
+Ensemble Dark Horse: The Space Personality Core.
+Imageboards and Youtube comments in particular around the time the game came out were inundated with screams of SPAAAAAAAAAAAAAAAAACE.